-The Forbidden City was symmetrically constructed along a central north to south axis.
-It is actually the same axis of the old Beijing City.
-The three halls in the Outer Court namely, the Hall of Central Harmony, the Hall of Supreme Harmony, and the Hall of Preserving harmony as well as the Palace of Heavenly Purity, the Palace of Earthly Tranquility, and the Hall of Union of the Inner Court were all built on the central axis.
+The Forbidden City was symmetrically constructed along a central north-to-south axis.
+It is the same axis of the old Beijing City.
+The three halls in the Outer Court namely, the Hall of Central Harmony, the Hall of Supreme Harmony, and the Hall of Preserving Harmony as well as the Palace of Heavenly Purity, the Palace of Earthly Tranquility, and the Hall of Union of the Inner Court were all built on the central axis.
 The rest of the palaces were also built in parallel with the core axis.

 Each of the palaces is built based on the Chinese traditional Confucian culture and the Book of Changes.

 In Confucianism, the supreme status is held by the emperor.
-Since the emperors believe that they govern the whole country, they decided to construct the imperial city in the center of the capital and their house in the heart of the imperial city.
+Since the emperors believed that they governed the whole country, they decided to construct the imperial city in the center of the capital and their house in the heart of the imperial city.
 This shows the top status of the emperors.
-In Chinese traditional culture, the belief is that the left side signifies high-ranking or promotion while the right side signifies low-ranking or demotion.
-That’s why the Imperial Ancestral Temple was built in the left and the Altar of Earth and Harvest was constructed on the right.
+In Chinese traditional culture, the belief is that the left side signifies high ranking or promotion while the right side signifies low ranking or demotion.
+That’s why the Imperial Ancestral Temple was built on the left and the Altar of Earth and Harvest was constructed on the right.
 To some degree, the Imperial Ancestral Temple ranks better than the Altar of Earth and Harvest.

 On the other hand, the main idea in the Book of Changes is “The union of human beings and nature”.
-The union of heaven and earth is reflected in the Palace of Heavenly Purity and the Palace of Earth Tranquility. with the hope to harmonize the imperial city with nature, the gates were built based on the Chinese Eight Diagrams.
-All the palaces were built along the core axis symmetrically because the ancient Chinese people strongly believe in balance and harmony.
+The union of heaven and earth is reflected in the Palace of Heavenly Purity and the Palace of Earth Tranquility.
+With the hope of harmonizing the imperial city with nature, the gates were built based on the Chinese Eight Diagrams.
+All the palaces were built along the core axis symmetrically because the ancient Chinese people strongly believed in balance and harmony.

 The Palace’s Decorations and Structure

 The major frames of every palace in the imperial city are constructed with wood.
-The most essential elements are the wooden beams and columns while the walls served as auxiliary structures.
+The most essential elements are the wooden beams and columns while the walls serve as auxiliary structures.

-The Suzhou style patterns were applied on towers, pavilions, and in the gardens.
+The Suzhou-style patterns were applied to towers, pavilions, and in gardens.
 Tangent circle patterns included gyrating decorative patterns that were applied to the sidewalls, subordinate halls, and side halls.
 The superior patterns used are the imperial patterns of dragons and phoenixes.
 Such was applied to the core axis and other main palaces.
 Dragon patterns were applied to represent the emperors and a total of 12,654 dragons were painted in various styles.
 Phoenixes, on the other hand, were used to represent the empresses.

 Roofs and Eaves Decorations

 The roof designs are attractive too.
 There are more than ten different kinds of roofs that exist inside the imperial city and the Outer Court’s three halls also have different roofs.
-The ten different roofs inside the city are mostly single-eave hip roof, pyramidal-hipped roof, and hipped-gable roof.
+The ten different roofs inside the city are mostly single-eave hip roofs, pyramidal-hipped roofs, and hipped-gable roofs.

 The animals on the ancient buildings’ ridge include Chiwen, the kissing dragon, the lion, the Phoenix, Suanni – the lion-like dragon, the heavenly horse, as well as the seahorse, Haetae, Yayu – the fish dragon, Douniu – the bull-like fighting dragon, and the flying monkey – Xingshi.
 The ancient Chinese believed that the kissing dragon is one of the nine sons of the dragon who watches fire, the Phoenix is said to bring good luck and happiness to the palace, the lion symbolizes power, the horses represent the ability to reach the heavens and the seas, Suanni, another son of the dragon is the animal kingdom’s king, Yayu can collect clouds and stop the fire, Haetae which is a unicorn symbolizes justice, Douniu signifies peace, and the flying monkey is for the prevention of destruction caused by thunder.